loginom/loginom-help-en-omegat/data/processors/preprocessing/quantization/ranges-quantization.md

 # Parameters of Binning Ranges

 This table contains information on the output binning ranges.
 The [external ranges](./outdoor-ranges.md) table will have the same structure.
-The values of all columns are described in the table:
+The values of all columns are stated in the table:

 | Column name | Output ranges |
 | ------- | ------- |